Consolidated Land and Rail Australia: History

 Following the release of the Phase 2 report in late 2015, businessman Nick Cleary began taking options on land along the proposed route of the high-speed rail line.
 However, he found that the land was already mostly subdivided and therefore prohibitively complex and expensive to acquire.
 As such, Cleary shifted his focus to greenfields land outside the major existing regional centres.
-He did not inform landowners the details of his intentions, instead telling them that he represented a "major infrastrcture project".
+He did not inform landowners the details of his intentions, instead telling them that he represented a "major infrastructure project".

 The domain name clara.com.au was registered by investment banker Geoff Moore in October 2015, and the website was activated with only "coming soon" placeholders.
 In March 2016, a scheduled appointment between CLARA and the office of Prime Minister Malcolm Turnbull was reported by media outlets, along with rumours that the meeting would discuss a proposal for a high speed railway line between Melbourne, Sydney and Brisbane.
 The Age reported that the company was based in Melbourne, and was apparently unrelated to any other major Australian companies, although it appeared to be backed by an American infrastructure investor.
 Federal MP John Alexander emerged as a supporter of the plan, explaining that it was based on a "value capture" funding model including the purchase of regional land along the route.

 The CLARA plan was officially launched in Melbourne on 13 July, with chairman Nick Cleary announcing that deals had been finalised for the purchase of land on which to situate 8 new railway stations and greenfield property developments, following 12 months of negotiations.
 The announcement followed discussions with officials from the Victorian and NSW governments conducted throughout April.
 At the event, former Premier of New South Wales Barry O'Farrell and former Premier of Victoria Steve Bracks spoke in favour of the proposal, revealing that the project was backed by former American infrastructure planners.
 By the end of 2016, however, a managing director of CLARA had resigned, and O'Farrell and Bracks had resigned from the advisory committee.

 The announcement of the proposal also revealed that the preferred transport option was a maglev system, able to reach Shepparton from Melbourne in 30 minutes, and Sydney in under two hours.
 However, financial details of the plan were not released, with the company's directors describing the complete funding model as commercial-in-confidence.